netresearch/jumpstorm/README.rst

 -----------

 We are big fans of test driven development.
 So unit testing is essential.
-In our sample configuration file is EcomDev_PHPUnit used as default testing framework.
+In our sample configuration file, EcomDev_PHPUnit is used as default testing framework.
 We recommend to use this, so just copy this section to your configuration file (you could set its branch to ``dev``, if you want to use its latest features and bugfixes).

-No just run the following command and start testing and developing:
+Now just run the following command and start testing and developing:

 ::